mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 PROJECT 1:

 - Make sense of my lab's PET pipeline.
-Currently, the document is confusing and has hindered my ability to grasp the steps.
+Currently, the document is confusing and not user-friendly!
 - Follow these steps and successfully pre-process my laboratory's sMRI and PET (FDG/NAV tracer) data
   - To achieve this, I need to become comfortable working with CBRAIN and CIVET
 -	Run this same data thru Freesurfer and Dartel and/or ANTS
-  - This will expose me to an alternative of CIVET
+  - This will expose me to the more popular alternative of CIVET
 - (If time allows, run data through MAGeT brain)

 Deliverable: a Jupyter notebook that improves the instruction sheet that I was given.
 Includes shell commands.
 Briefly explains the rationale behind the order of steps.